rihemebh/Kerberos-project/README.md

  In order to test the endpoint you need to follow these steps:

- - Generate a ticket : ``kinit``
+ - Generate a ticket : ``kinit``.
- - Get the List of tickets with some details about them like expiration date : ``klist``
+ - Get the List of tickets with some details about them like expiration date : ``klist``.
- - Change the diffrent domain names in files  "rquestHandler" and "index" with your subdomains
+ - Change the diffrent domain names in files  "requestHandler" and "index" with your ones.
- - Execute the requestHandler.py file : its role is to generate a negotiate token and add the header to the url
+ - Execute the requestHandler.py file : its role is to generate a negotiate token and add the header to the url.

 ### References :